Unconditional regularity and trace results for the isentropic Euler equations with $\gamma = 3$: Introduction

-\end{definition} A recent theorem found as \cite[Theorem 1.3]{chen_krupa_vasseur} and proved in \cite{chen_krupa_vasseur,golding_krupa_vasseur} employs the uniform trace property for a general class of fluxes for $2\times 2$ systems that includes the isentropic Euler equations for any adiabatic index $\gamma$.
-The result states for any small $BV$ initial datum $u_0$, if $u$ and $v$ are bounded entropy solutions with initial datum $u_0$ and $u$ and $v$ satisfy the uniform trace property in the sense of Definition \ref{defn:uniform_traces}, then $u = v$.
+\end{definition} The uniform trace property has been present for some time in the theory of $a$-contractions with shifts originating in the work of Leger \cite{leger} (for scalar) and Leger and Vasseur \cite{leger_vasseur} (for systems).
+Recently, it has reappeared as the most general class under which Glimm's solutions remain unique.
+More precisely, \cite[Theorem 1.3]{chen_krupa_vasseur}\textemdash proved in \cite{chen_krupa_vasseur} and the companion paper \cite{golding_krupa_vasseur}\textemdash states that for any small $BV$ initial datum $u_0$, if $u$ and $v$ are bounded entropy solutions (to a class of generic $2\times 2$ systems) with the same initial datum $u_0$ and $u$ and $v$ satisfy the uniform trace property in the sense of Definition \ref{defn:uniform_traces}, then $u = v$.
 This theorem improves several preceding uniqueness results (\cite{bressan_lewicka,bressan_lefloche,bressan_goatin}), yet still only provides conditional uniqueness for small $BV$ initial datum, because we do not know whether the uniform trace property holds for general $L^\infty$ solutions.
 This leads to two natural questions which motivate the remainder of our results: First, does special structure of \eqref{eqn:Euler} let us prove uniform traces for entropy solutions?
 Second, can we make the uniqueness theorem work using only strong traces?
 We are only able to provide partial answers to both of these questions.